 You can call the CreateTable operation to create a table based on the specified table schema information.

-When creating a table in Table Store, you must specify the primary key of the table.
+- When you create a table in Tablestore, you must specify the primary key of the table.
 A primary key contains one to four primary key columns.
-Each primary key column has a name and a type.
+Each primary key column has a name and a data type.

-Description: You can call this method to create a table based on the specified table schema information. ``table_meta`` is an instance of the ``tablestore.metadata.TableMeta`` class.
-It contains the table name and primary key schema.
-For more information, see the documentation for the ``TableMeta`` class.
-After you create a table, it takes about 1 minute to load the partitions.
-After that, you can perform table operations. ``table_options`` is an instance of the ``tablestore.metadata.TableOptions`` class.
-It contains the time_to_live, max_version, and max_time_deviation parameters. ``reserved_throughput`` is an instance of the ``tablestore.metadata.ReservedThroughput`` class.
-It specifies the reserved read throughput and reserved write throughput.
-Return value: none. def create_table(self, table_meta, reserved_throughput):
+Description: You can call this operation to create a table based on the specified table schema information. table_meta indicates an instance of the tablestore.metadata.TableMeta class. table_meta specifies the table name and primary key schema.
+For more information, see the documentation for the TableMeta class.
+After you create a table, it takes about several seconds to load the partitions in the table.
+You can perform operations on the table only after the partitions are loaded. table_options is an instance of the tablestore.metadata.TableOptions class. table_options contains the time_to_live, max_version, and max_time_deviation parameters. reserved_throughput is an instance of the tablestore.metadata.ReservedThroughput class. reserved_throughput specifies the reserved read throughput and reserved write throughput.
+Response: null. def create_table(self, table_meta, reserved_throughput):

-The following code provides an example of how to create a table.
-In this example, a table with two primary key columns is created.
-Specifically, time_to_live is set to 31,536,000 seconds (one year), max_version to 3, max_time_deviation to 86,400 seconds (one day), and reserved_throughput to (0,0).
+The following code provides an example on how to create a table.
+In this example, a table with two primary key columns is created. time_to_live is set to 31,536,000 seconds (one year), max_version to 3, max_time_deviation to 86,400 seconds (one day), and reserved_throughput to (0,0).

-You can obtain the full sample code at CreateTable@GitHub.
+You can obtain the complete sample code at CreateTable@GitHub.